Dmuasya/Maps/README.md

 # Maps
-Please clone this app via android srudio and observe Google maps on your android phone
+Please clone this app via android studio and observe Google maps on your android phone